 The Waisman Center, University Center for Excellence in Developmental Disabilities (UCEDD)

 The Waisman Center University Center for Excellence in Developmental Disabilities (UCEDD) is part of a national network of UCEDDs sponsored by the Administration on Intellectual and Developmental Disabilities, U.S. Department of Health and Human Services.
-The mission of the UCEDD is to support the full inclusion and self-determination of people with developmental disabilities and their families.
+The Constituent Advisory Committee (CAC) is a part of the University Center for Excellence in Developmental Disabilities (UCEDD) at the Waisman Center.
+Their mission is to represent the interests of people served and affected by UCEDD programs.
+The CAC participates in the development of the five-year-plan.
+They consult with the Director of the UCEDD for ongoing review of the plan.

 The Waisman Center UCEDD Constituent Advisory Committee